-But we can use cannabis leaves for more things, for example to know the health status of the plants.
-When they are healthy they show a uniform green color, but when they are deficient or in excess of nutrients they often show discoloration, stains, burns or malformations.
+But we can use the leaves of the marijuana for more things, for example to know the state of health of the plants.
+When they are healthy they show a uniform green color (except for purple marijuana varieties or other non-green colors), but when they have deficiencies or excesses of nutrients they usually show discolorations, spots, burns or malformations.

 ⛳ Weed leaf parts

 - Petiole or Peciolo: It is like the stem of the leaf, with which it joins the trunk.
 There are varieties that have very short petioles, so much so that they are barely seen, and it seems that the leaves come out of the main trunk, and there are others that develop it a lot.

 - Rachis or base: It is like the central axis of the plant, where the petiole ends and the formation of the leaflets begins.

 - Leaflets: Imagine that the leaf is a hand, because the leaflets are the fingers, each of the separate parts into which a leaf is divided.

 - Veins: These are the lines that can be seen on the surface of the leaves.
 This is the vascular system of these, and is divided between major vein or midrib, which is the main line that separates a leaflet, and minor or secondary veins that are those that come out of each major vein.

 - Limbo: It is the surface of each leaflet itself, it is divided into sections that are delimited by the nerves.